- Part Time

 Fees and Funding

-The fee for a single module (not including the dissertation) for 2017/18 is £1000, which includes all tuition and assessment associated with the module.
+The fee for a single module (not including the dissertation) is £1,000, which includes all tuition and assessment associated with the module.
 Modules undertaken as CPD only (without formal assessment) will be the same cost as the fully assessed module.

 Completion and passing of 3 modules can lead to a PG Certificate in Coloproctology